auino/personalwebsite/README.md

 ### Configuration (through GitHub) ###
  1. Fork the original [auino/personalwebsite](https://github.com/auino/personalwebsite) project
- 2. Edit the `app/static/configuration/configuration.json` file and set it accordingly to your needs
+ 2. Edit the `app/static/configuration/configuration.json` file and set it accordingly to your needs (concerning the `faicon` field for social buttons icon, you have to specify the [Font Awesome](https://fontawesome.com) class of each icon, e.g., `fa-github` for GitHub links)
  3. Change the `app/static/configuration/img/avatar.jpg` file with your profile picture

 ### Heroku deploy ###